BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our Practices/Engineering/man.md

 ## Open

-_Openness removes specific barriers to access, and provides permissions to participate._
+_Openness removes specific barriers to access, and provides permissions to participate, and clearly defines how we secure our work._

 ### Why